0chain/0chain/README.md

 #### Step 6: RUN cd $GOPATH/pkg/mod/github.com/valyala/gozstd@v1.5. &&     chmod -R +w . &&  make clean libzstd.a

 This step runs the gozstd package and provides write permissions to the directory. gozstd which is a go wrapper for zstd (library) provides Go bindings for the libzstd C library.
-The `make clean` is ran in the last to clean up the code and remove all the compiled object files from the source code
+The `make clean` is run in the last to clean up the code and remove all the compiled object files from the source code

 #### Step 7: WORKDIR $SRC_DIR/go